A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Introduction

 \subsubsection{Local equations and resolution by blowing up}

 It is always possible to find a local embedding of $\M{g}{n}{\PP^r}{d}$ in a smooth ambient space by looking at:

 over the Picard stack, where $\OO_C(1)$ is a relative polarisation for the universal curve $\pi\colon\mathcal C\to\mathfrak{P}ic_{g,n}$ \cite[\S 3.2]{ToricQuasimaps}.
 If the polarisation is chosen carefully, the embedding is given by $\approx\! g$ local equations, repeated $r+1$ times.
 An approach to the desingularisation of the main component is by blowing up according to these local equations \cite{HL,HLderivedresolution,HLN}.
-It is close in spirit to the original construction of R. Vakil and A. Zinger \cite{VZ} (in particular, it involves an iterated procedure and a good deal of book-keeping), and it has the advantage of simultaneously ``desingularising'' the sheaves $\pi_*\mathcal L^{\otimes k}, k\geq 1,$ on the main component, making them into vector bundles.
+Possibly, the hardest task is to provide a compatible global description of the blow-up centres and their sequence.
+This method is close in spirit to the original construction of R. Vakil and A. Zinger \cite{ZingerSharp,VZ} (in particular, it involves an iterated blow-up procedure and a good deal of book-keeping), and it has the advantage of simultaneously ``desingularising'' the sheaves $\pi_*\mathcal L^{\otimes k}, k\geq 1,$ on the main component, making them into vector bundles.
 This in turn makes the theory of projective complete intersections accessible via torus localisation \cite{ZingerredCYhyp,PoparedCYci}.